 -Leaseholders who had concerns but signed the lease because they were asked to so by other family members.

--Leaseholders who did not sign any lease, but purchased land with a lease already in place.
-Because leases are often years old, many leaseholders in this situation assumed the wind company had abandoned the project and the lease would expire and be forgotten.
+-Leaseholders who did not sign any lease, but purchased or inherited land with a lease already in place.
+Some in this group did not even realize until much later that the land they had purchased/inherited was subject to a wind agreement.
+Among those who were aware, many assumed that because the leases were years old the wind company had abandoned the project and the lease would simply expire and be forgotten.

 Situations like these were in the back of my mind some months ago as I watched the documentary Windfall a second time.
 When I first watched Windfall in the spring of 2018 I identified with the residents opposed to turbines being built in their community.
 But when I watched the documentary again this spring it was several statements made by pro-wind residents that stood out to me.

 “I never thought it would be so contentious an issue.
 It's really divided our community and I didn't see it coming.
 I guess I should have....It's been difficult for my family.
 My wife has taken the divisiveness and the rancor and the anger...she's taken that to heart.
 It's hurt.
 And I think we'll both be glad when it's over.” - Frank Bachler, Town Supervisor